rahulmax/rahulmax.github.io/_posts/2009-12-09-google-play-store.markdown

 `#FFF` on `#E45A4E` — FAIL

-It's been like this since years now.
+It's been like this for years now.
 Hopefully Google Play Store might fix it one day!

+(Original post at <a href="https://medium.com/@rahulmax/f886045d7953" title="Medium Article">Medium</a>)